jolman009/literati-library/legal/dmca-policy.md

-# DMCA Copyright Policy for Literati
+# DMCA Copyright Policy for ShelfQuest

 **Last Updated: [DATE]**

 ## Overview

-Literati respects the intellectual property rights of others and expects our users to do the same.
+ShelfQuest respects the intellectual property rights of others and expects our users to do the same.
 In accordance with the Digital Millennium Copyright Act ("DMCA"), we have adopted this policy for responding to claims of copyright infringement.

 ## Safe Harbor Compliance

-Literati qualifies for protection under the DMCA's "Safe Harbor" provisions.
+ShelfQuest qualifies for protection under the DMCA's "Safe Harbor" provisions.
 We:
 - Have a designated DMCA agent to receive takedown notices
 - Respond promptly to valid takedown notices
 - Have a policy for terminating repeat infringers